unfiltered/website/src/paradox/07/g.md

 this separately from our parameter directives, using the trusty old `Params` extractor.

+@@@ note
-> Since we're just calling out snippets of the code, you won't be able to copy and paste these into a console as you can with most sections of this documentation.
+Since we're just calling out snippets of the code, you won't be able to copy and paste these into a console as you can with most sections of this documentation.
 Feel free to play around with the template project source though, that's what it's there for.
+@@@

 @@snip [ ](../../main/scala/07/g.scala) { #example1 }